eshwen/RateStudies/README.md

 ## Usage
 ### L1 Ntuples
+The stored variables are set in L1ntuples/plugins/L1ntuples.cc.

-Define the input and output file in L1ntuples/python/L1ntuples.py, then launch
+To run interactively, define the input and output in L1ntuples/python/L1ntuples.py, then launch
 ```
 cmsRun L1ntuples/python/L1ntuples.py
 ```